OpenC2-org/jadn/docs/jadn-overview.md

-Although JADN can be edited directly, it is also possible to document data structures using an interface definition language (IDL) such as Thrift [[1](#ref1)] or Protobuf [[2](#ref2)], and translate the definitions into JADN format.
+Although JADN can be edited directly, it is also possible to document data structures using an interface definition language (IDL) such as Thrift [[1](#ref1)] or Protobuf [[2](#ref2)], or in table format, and translate the definitions into JADN format.
 One advantage of JADN is that an IDL parser is not needed in order to use it.
 JADN is designed for machine consumption, and applications can read a JADN schema using nothing but the standard JSON loader present in most programming languages.

 A JADN file consists of meta-information and a list of datatype definitions in a fixed format.
 As shown in the example, each type definition is a list containing